Ohio State vs. West Virginia Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Ohio State vs. West Virginia Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's game features the Ohio State Buckeyes (10-2) and the West Virginia Mountaineers (5-7) clashing at Rocket Mortgage Fieldhouse in what is expected to be a lopsided matchup, with a projected 75-65 victory for heavily favored Ohio State according to our computer prediction.
+Saturday's contest that pits the Ohio State Buckeyes (10-2) against the West Virginia Mountaineers (5-7) at Rocket Mortgage Fieldhouse is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 75-65 in favor of Ohio State, who is heavily favored by our model.
 Tipoff is at 7:00 PM ET on December 30.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!